Somerset Council, emergency services and key partners continue joint response effort

 Countywide the recent weather has caused a high number of defects on roads across Somerset and our teams are working hard to assess these and fix them in order of priority.

-If you spot a problem please ensure that these are reported here as soon as you can: Report a problem on the road.
+If you spot a problem, please report it as soon as possible via the Council’s Report a problem on the road page.
 This is the quickest route for incidents to get picked up.

 Waste collections

-There was a high number of missed collections in the Taunton area,
+There was a high number of missed collections in the Taunton area.

-crews will be out collecting today (Saturday), for residents who did not get a collection as planned on Friday.
+Crews will be out collecting today (Saturday), for residents who did not get a collection as planned on Friday.

 If their collection has been missed, residents should leave their bins, boxes and bags out for crews to return the next day.